aws-samples/amazon-eks-security-immersion-day/content/10-regulatory-compliance/cis-al2-eks/create-eks-cis-al2-mng/index.en.md

 ---
-title : "Create EKS-managed node group with custom build CIS hardened AMI" weight : 22
+title : "Create EKS-managed node group with EKS CIS AL2 Hardened Custom AMI" weight : 23
 ---

 With the custom ami created and ready for use, we can create a managed node group running Amazon Linux 2 configured to CIS Amazon Linux 2 Benchmark.